kenhenry/tensorflow-seq2seq-chatbot/README.md

 Usage
 ===========
-Firstly, create a directory named woking_dir in the project.
+Firstly, create an empty directory named woking_dir in the project.
 To train the bot, edit the `seq2seq.ini` file so that mode is set to train like so

 `mode = train`